PetraBurdejova/tempTERESquantlets2/TERES_ExpectileQuantileDiff/README.md

 Published in : Tail Event Risk Expected Shortfall

-Description : 'Calculates the expectile value which is equal to the quantile for all risk levels under a special distribution and compares the expectile vs. quantile in plots.'
+Description : Calculates the expectile value which is equal to the quantile for all risk levels under a special distribution and compares the expectile vs. quantile in plots.

-Keywords : 'expectile, heavy-tailed, quantile, risk, risk management, risk measure, tail'
+Keywords : expectile, heavy-tailed, quantile, risk, risk management, risk measure, tail

-See also : MSEconfexpectile0.95, SFSconfexpectile0.95, SFSconfexpectile0.95,
+See also : MSEconfexpectile0.95, SFSconfexpectile0.95, SFSconfexpectile0.95, TERES_ExpectileQuantileDiffMulti
-TERES_ExpectileQuantileDiffMulti

 Author : Philipp Gschöpf, Andrija Mihoci